 If you want the arm workout, you are welcome to use a box grater to hand shred your carrots.
 I personally don't have the time or energy for that and prefer a much easier method called The Food Processor.
 I roughly chop my carrots into large chunks then shred it in the food processor.
 This is the easiest way to get grated carrots for carrot cake!

-Yes!
-I suggest doubling the recipe and baking in two-three round cake pans.
-You'll also want to double whatever icing recipe you use to make sure you have enough icing for between the cake layers.
+Yes, you can turn this into a layered carrot cake.
+Double the recipe and bake in two 8-9inch round cake pans.
+You'll also want to double whatever frosting recipe you use to make sure you have enough icing for between the cake layers.

-If you love carrot cake, then be sure to check out my Gluten Free Stuffed Carrot Cake Cookies.
+If you love carrot cake, then be sure to check out my Gluten Free Carrot Cake Coffee Cake or Gluten Free Stuffed Carrot Cake Cookies.

 Ingredients